IgnitE-vaibhav/GoldMan-Sach-Virrtual-Engineering-program-work-/README.md

 What can you tell about the organization’s password policy (e.g. password length, key space, etc.)?
 What would you change in the password policy to make breaking the passwords harder?

+Try to crack the passwords provided in the 'password dump' file using available tools like hashcat.
+LINK: